FINALLY!! Kindergarten – First Grade Calendar Notebooks for 2017-2018 are here!

 A bar graph page is provided for each month of the year.

-Each month, your child will you use the information from her Weather Chart to determine how many sunny days there were each month.
+Each month, your child will you use the information from her Weather Chart to determine how many sunny days or rainy days there were each month.

 Then compare and contrast each month as she collects her data.
 Fun!